-Josh Thomson currently competes in Bellator MMA's lightweight division.
+Josh Thomson currently works as an analyst and competes in Bellator MMA's lightweight division.
 A professional competitor since 2001, Thomson has also competed in PRIDE, Strikeforce, UFC, the World Fighting Alliance, and appeared at Dynamite!!
 2010.
 Thomson is a former Strikeforce World Lightweight Champion and a former Strikeforce U.S. Lightweight Champion.

 Thomson was born and raised in San Jose, California, growing up in the east side of the city.
 Being half-European and half-Mexican, Thomson faced discrimination and got into fights often.
 Thomson moved to Idaho to live with his father where he went to high school and competed in wrestling.
 Thomson continued wrestling at junior college powerhouse, North Idaho Community College, and also briefly attended Stanford University, but decided the school was not for him after only attending for a few weeks.

 Thomson started out very strongly in his MMA career winning his first two professional bouts, before going to a no contest with Kid Yamamoto.
 Thomson would then go on to win his next three fights, including a win over former WEC Lightweight Champion Rob McCullough.

 Thomson made his debut in the UFC at UFC 44 defeating Gerald Strebendt by knockout in the first round.
 He would then pick up a decision victory over Hermes Franca in an incredible fight at UFC 46, before falling victim in his next fight to a highlight reel KO finish at the hands and foot of Yves Edwards.